 Correctly identifying and understanding device details and lifecycle status, he continues, assists plants greatly when planning the needed maintenance activities and possible modernization or field device upgrade requirements.“The benefits are really twofold: plants significantly decrease the risk of excessive downtime due to unplanned device breakdowns and at the same time knowing that their inventories match to actual field device requirements and at the same time avoid tying up significant sums of money in unnecessary inventory.”

-Mr. Hänninen’s words are echoed by Martin Karlsson, who as Head of Field Services knows all too well the benefits of performing a thorough device check.
-“Based on process and device criticality, and on the customer’s availability and reliability needs, Metso builds a comprehensive proposal with short and long-term development and maintenance roadmaps.
+Mr. Hänninen’s words are echoed by Martin Karlsson, who as Head of Field Services, at that time Metso, knows all too well the benefits of performing a thorough device check.
+“Based on process and device criticality, and on the customer’s availability and reliability needs, we build a comprehensive proposal with short and long-term development and maintenance roadmaps.
 This information helps to avoid surprises and ensures the availability of the correct materials and resources during and in between turnarounds.”